-Erasmus is a European Union programme for the period 2014/2020 which offers the opportunity to spend some months abroad (up to 12 months in the whole duration of university career).
+Erasmus is a European Union programme which offers the opportunity to spend some months abroad (up to 12 months in the whole duration of university career).
 The program is financed by both European union and MIUR (Ministry of Education, University and Research).
 The amount of financial assistance accorded to the students varies depending on the country of destination and the type of mobility (internship/study).
 In addition to this amount, there is the possibility of receiving a scholarship also from DSU on the basis of personal income declaration.